 My export could not be processed.

-Please email firstname.lastname@example.org for further assistance.
+If results remain unsatisfactory, please email firstname.lastname@example.org for further assistance.